Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Okay, great.

-Don't worry, guys, they could still stuff it up.
+They could still stuff it up.

 Oh, 100%.

-trying to sort of spread a bit of discord amongst the Beatles.
+Maharashi guy's a bit money hungry, wouldn't you say, trying to sort of spread a bit of discord amongst the Beatles.

-Alcohol was not allowed in the Maharishi's ashram,
+Alcohol was not allowed in the Maharishi's ashram, but Alex smuggled some in anyway.

-when it was alleged that the Maharishi had made a sexual advance towards Mia Farrow.
+Leonard and Harris left India, the others having already left, when it was alleged that the Maharishi had made a sexual advance towards Mia Farrow.

-in which she wrote that she may have misinterpreted the supposed sexual advance.
+This was not supported in Farrow's autobiography, What Falls Away, written in 1997, in which she wrote that she may have misinterpreted the supposed sexual advance.

-Allegedly, it was Magic Alex, who was the one who told Lenin and Harrison about the advance,
+who was the one who told Lennon and Harrison

-and he may have done so to get the Beatles away from their new guru.
+to get the Beatles away from their new guru

-He insisted that the Maharishi was not what he said he was,
+he insisted that the Maharishi was not what he said he was

-and that they should leave immediately to stop him from sending black magic down upon them.
+and that they should leave immediately to stop him from sending black magic down upon them

-So I love that.
+so I love that

-I think he's a magic man.
+you can't trust this man also I think he's a magic man

-So they left India.
+so they left India

-Lenin wrote the song on the white album,
+Lenin wrote the song on the white album

-Sexy Sadie in response to the Maharishi's alleged advance on Pharaoh.
+sexy Sadie in response to the Maharishi's alleged advance on Pharaoh.

 Originally he wanted to title the song Maharishi,